harihs-330/clibuilder/readme.md

 To Run the interactive terminal , Please follow below steps

-cd cli-interactive

 go run main.go

-It will list all binaries like
+It will list all tools like

+👋 Welcome to the CLI Launcher!
+📂 Loading available tools...
 Use the arrow keys to navigate: ↓ ↑ → ←
 ?
-Select Binary to Execute:
+Select a Tool:
   ▸ binrunner
-    cli-plugin
     filerunner
-    repo-cli
+    plugincli
+    repocli

 Then select any binaries and execute it